 How to Make Vegan Carrot Cupcakes

-Prepare.
-Preheat your oven to 350℉/180ºC and place cupcake liners into your muffin/cupcake pan.
+• Prepare.
+Preheat your oven to 350℉ and place cupcake liners into your muffin or cupcake pan.

-Mix the wet ingredients.
+• Mix the wet ingredients.
 Place the coconut oil in a microwave-safe bowl and melt it in the microwave by heating in 15-second bursts.
-Pour the melted oil into a large mixing bowl, then stir in the sugar, applesauce, and vanilla extract until combined, about 2-3 minutes.
+Then, pour the melted oil into a large mixing bowl, stir in the sugar, applesauce, and vanilla extract.
+Mix until combined, about 2-3 minutes.

 Carrot cake batter in cupcake pan

-Make the frosting.
-Beat the butter and cream cheese for about 2 minutes, then beat in the vanilla extract and salt, followed by the powdered sugar, working one cup at a time.
+• Make the frosting.
+Start by beating the butter and cream cheese for about 2 minutes.
+Then, beat in the vanilla extract and salt, followed by the powdered sugar, one cup at a time.
 Once the first cup is incorporated, add the next, then another.
 When the frosting reaches your desired sweetness and consistency, stop there; otherwise, add more sugar.

 Carrot cupcake topped with vegan cream cheese frosting and walnuts